lbl-hub/CSEE-Benchmark/README.md

 # License（开源协议）
 Copyright (C) China Electric Power Research Institute

-Under this license agreement, anyone has the right to copy, distribute, and/or modify this project, but must comply with the following conditions:
+Under this license agreement, anyone has the right to copy, distribute or modify this project, but must comply with the following conditions:

 1.The copyright of this project belongs to China Electric Power Research Institute. <br>
 2.It is prohibited to use this project for any commercial purposes, including but not limited to selling, renting, or for any profit-making purposes. <br>